Reed-CompBio/spras/docs/tutorial/introduction.rst

     SPRAS does not automatically clean up these containers or images after execution, so users will need to remove them manually if desired.

+    To stop all running containers: docker stop $(docker ps -q)

     To remove all stopped containers run: docker container prune

     To remove unused Docker images: docker image prune